spShashankGit/Dev-Journal/word2vec.md

 | **Vector Database** | A high-speed storage system | Enables "Search" |
 ---

-**Future work: How the databases & search algorithms are able to do this at scale and which indexing algorithm  are they using?**
+**Future work: How the databases & search algorithms are able to do this at scale and which indexing algorithm are at work?**

 Have you ever wondered why Google can find a "car" when you search for "fast vehicle," even if the word "car" isn't on the page?
 The secret lies in a fascinating blend of high-dimensional math and a "neighborhood" logic known as **Semantic Search**.

 In this post, we’ll break down the three pillars of modern AI search: **Embeddings**, **Cosine Similarity**, and **Vector Databases**.

----

-### 1. Embeddings: Turning Words into a Map
+### 1. Embeddings: Turning data points into vector

 Computers don't understand letters; they understand numbers.
 To bridge this gap, we use **Vector Embeddings**.
 An embedding is a list of coordinates that places a word on a giant "meaning map."
 * **The Logic:** Words that "hang out" in the same sentences (like *Bus* and *Driver*) are nudged closer together by an AI.
 * **The Weirdness:** Sometimes, this map picks up on unexpected traits.
 In our experiments, a **Bus** and a **Banana** ended up closer than expected simply because they are both "Yellow" and "Oblong."

 ### 2. Cosine Similarity: The AI's Compass

 Once words are on the map, how do we know how close they are?
 We use **Cosine Similarity**.
 Instead of measuring the distance with a ruler, we measure the **angle** between two vectors.

 * **1.0 Score:** The words are "twins" (e.g., *Automobile* and *Car*).